 Reaching the outskirts of Wetherby, the race route goes under the A1M, then left on the A168, crossing the Wharfe.
 Then it's north on Boston Road, crossing the Wharfe on the town's main bridge over the river.
 In Wetherby, the route follows the A661 Harrogate road, which takes the competitors all the way to Spofforth.

-The A661 brings the riders to the Empress roundabout on the edge of Harrogate.
-Here, they take the A59 Skipton Road as far as the New Park (Little Wonder) roundabout.
+At the Empress roundabout, the riders take the A59 Skipton Road as far as the New Park (Little Wonder) roundabout.
 This enables them to come into town on the route that will become familiar during the World Championships in Harrogate - A61 Ripon Road, right on Swan Road, left on Crescent Road, right on Parliament Street, and onto West Park and the start/finish point.

 According to race/classification, there will be one or more laps of the Harrogate circuit.